Things to do in Bayeux France

 In the main tourist months, you will meet literally hundreds of American tourists visiting the memorials of WWII and walking the beaches of Normandy.
-From Omaha to Utah, Gold, Swords and Juno the area is dedicated to those brave souls who landed on the beaches to defeat the Germans and the push to take England.
+From Omaha Beach to Utah, Gold, Swords and Juno Beach the area is dedicated to those brave souls who landed on the beaches to defeat the Germans and the push to take England.

-- What to see when visiting Bayeux France
+- Things to do in Bayeux France

 - How to get to Bayeux France